Mukeshy97/Web-Application/README.md

 # Web-Application for Statistical Analysis
-Develop a Web Application which takes csv, text and excel as an input and perform Data Analysis such as Descriptive statistics, Visualization, Correlation analysis, Simple and Multiple linear Regression analysis.
+A Web Application which takes csv, text and excel as an input and perform Data Analysis such as Descriptive statistics, Visualization, Correlation analysis, Simple and Multiple linear Regression analysis.